RaresButuc/Journalist-Junction.com/README.md

 - React: Renowned for its capacity to construct interactive and dynamic UI components, React served as our primary library for web application development.

+- S3 (AWS): This service is the foundation of the functionality to post different photos on articles;

 - PostgreSQL: Acting as our primary database management system, PostgreSQL ensured efficient data storage and retrieval.

 - Postman: Facilitated API testing and validation, ensuring the reliability and functionality of our APIs.